-Director Johnson reported that the conference will be held February 22-24, 2021, at the Wilderness Hotel in the Wisconsin Dells.
+Mr. Johnson reported that the conference will be held February 22-24, 2021, at the Wilderness Hotel in the Wisconsin Dells.
 The planning team has begun meeting.
-The specific theme, workshops, and speakers are under discussion, but the primary focus will be that apprenticeship is for everyone, e.g. every sector, worker, student, partner, etc. The Apprenticeship Expo will be included.
-By summer the Bureau will launch the registration page and mail a save-the-date notice.
+The specific theme, workshops, and speakers are under discussion, but the primary focus will be that apprenticeship is for everyone, e.g. every sector, worker, student, partner, etc. apprenticeship sectors, occupations, and partners, including youth apprenticeship, certified pre-apprenticeship, and the workforce system.

+The Apprenticeship Expo will be included.
+By summer the Bureau will launch the registration page via EventBrite and mail a save-the-date notice.